Everything You Need To Know About Winter Pest Control

 Florida is known for providing a comfortable home for several species of ants.
 While some ants, like fire ants, prefer to build nests outdoors, others, like carpenter ants, love to inhabit the walls and attics of people’s homes.

 Often, sudden winter rains will drive ants into your home, where they will quickly build nests in walls near sources of water and food.
 Ants are often very destructive and will chew their way through wooden framing and baseboards, and sometimes they’ll even bite, so it’s important to deal with infestations quickly.

-Different species of ant are attracted to different types of bait, so before buying ant traps and baits at your local hardware store, it’s a good idea to contact a local pest control service for advice on how to get rid of ants.
+Different species of ants are attracted to different types of bait, so before buying ant traps and baits at your local hardware store, it’s a good idea to contact a local pest control service for advice on how to get rid of ants.

-Pantry Pests and Other Bugs
+Pantry Pests And Other Bugs

 Depending on what part of Florida you’re in you might encounter pantry pests and other bugs like moths, silverfish, cluster flies, boxelder bugs, or even stink bugs (an invasive species).

 Moths and silverfish are known for being destructive, especially if they inhabit dark, humid storage areas like attics and closets.
 The best way to deal with these pests is to reduce the humidity of your home with either a central HVAC system or dehumidifiers.

 Cedar hangers and paneling can deter infestations, along with specialized insect repellants.
 Fortunately, these pests pose little threat to humans and pets, as they typically don’t bite or spread disease –– however, they will target starchy materials like cardboard, paper, and fabric, so it’s best to prevent inhabitation.